 Where to Take the Kids

 Port Discover: Imaginations run wild at this hands-on children’s museum, where learning is cleverly disguised as play.
-Little ones can shop inside a mock market, splash around on the water table, experiment in the STEM lab, or climb into a flight simulator.
+Little ones can shop inside a mock market, experiment in the STEM lab, or climb into a flight simulator.

 From ice cream to candy to house-made taffy, Harbor Treatz has endless ways to satisfy your sweet tooth.
 Photography courtesy of Visit Elizabeth City